Marvell-switching/sai-poe/poelibsai-debian/usr/lib/README.md

 # libsai.so
 Is a shared library for the SAI (Switch Abstraction Interface) API, providing an implementation that enables interaction with switch hardware using standard interfaces.

-# xml/md5
-Board specific information

 # libapp_scpu
 Vendor specific library for communication between SAI and the hardware.
-Note: The libapp_scpu.a library is compiled for the ARM64 architecture
+Implements sai-poe-implementation/h/extIpcDrv.h
+Compiled with Marvell Tool chain using GCC 12 for the ARM64 architecture.